dupuy/reliabot/CONTRIBUTING.md

 If you don't find an answer or an existing issue, follow these steps to ask your question:

-- [Create a new issue][2], labeling it as a 🟣 **question**.
+- [Create a new issue][9], labeling it as a 🟣 **question**.
 - Provide as much context as you can for your question.
   - Reliabot version
   - Whether you're running Reliabot with pre-commit or on the command line
-  - OS type and CPU architecture, and versions for the OS and Python runtime
+  - Operating System (distribution) and Python versions
 - Explain what you're trying to do, and what you don't understand.

 Someone should respond to the issue as soon as possible.
 Be patient. 🕗😊

-## Reporting bugs
+## Reporting problems

-### Before submitting a bug report
+### Before submitting a problem report

-A good bug report shouldn't force others to contact you for critical missing information.
+A good problem report shouldn't force others to contact you for critical missing information.
 Please investigate carefully, find examples and counter-examples, and describe the problem in detail.
 Completing the following steps in advance helps to fix any potential bug as fast as possible.

+- To see if other users have experienced (and perhaps already solved) your problem, search the [bug tracker][10] for similar issues or error messages.
+- Searching the internet (especially Stack Overflow) can help you find any users of other tools, or in other forums, who have run into a similar problem.
 - Make sure you are using the latest Reliabot version.
 - Confirm that your problem is really a bug and not an error on your part, such as using Reliabot with unsupported environments or versions.
 Reading the [documentation][6] can help.
-If you need support, consider just [asking a question][1] first.
+If you need help, consider just [asking a question][1] first.
-- To see if other users have experienced (and perhaps already solved) the same problem as you, search the [bug tracker][9] for similar issues or error messages.
-- Searching the internet (especially Stack Overflow) can help you find any users of other tools, or in other forums, who have run into a similar problem.
-- Collect information about the bug:
+- Collect information about the problem:
   - Specific Reliabot command line and context.
-  - All error messages and warnings, including stack traces.
+  - Reliabot output, including error messages, warnings, and stack traces.
     Setting `PYTHONWARNINGS=default` in the environment can show extra diagnostics.
-  - OS type and CPU architecture, and versions for the OS and Python runtime
+  - Your `.pre-commit-config.yml`, `dependabot.yml`, and `.gitignore` files.
-  - Possibly your input and the output
+  - If your GitHub repository is private, output from `tree` or `ls -R`.
+  - Versions of Reliabot, Python, and your Operating System (distribution).
+  - Output from `reliabot.py --self-test` (if relevant).
   - Can you reliably reproduce the problem?
 And can you also reproduce it with older Reliabot versions?

-### How to submit a good bug report
+### How to submit a good problem report

-> Don't report security related issues or vulnerabilities, or include sensitive
+> ⚠️Don't report security related issues or vulnerabilities, or include
-> information in reports on the issue tracker, or elsewhere in public.
-Instead,
+> sensitive information in reports on the issue tracker, or elsewhere in
-> [contact the author by email][10].
-If you can encrypt the email using
-> [their public key][11], or chat using Keybase, that's even better.
+> public.
+Instead, [open a draft security advisory][11] and provide the
+> vulnerability information there.
+See the [Reliabot security policy][12] for
+> more details.

 The Reliabot project uses [GitHub issues][8] for tracking bugs.
 If you found a problem using Reliabot:

-- [Create an issue][2].
-At first, it may not be clear whether it's a bug, so please don't label the issue.
+- [Create an issue using the problem template][13].
+It may not be clear yet whether it's a bug, so please don't label the issue.
 - Describe the behavior you expect and the differences in the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that others can follow to recreate the issue.
 This may include your GitHub repository, probably its `pre-commit-config.yaml`, and definitely your `dependabot.yml` file.
-- For the best bug reports and fastest fixes, try to isolate the problem and create a reduced test case.
+- For the best problem reports and fastest fixes, try to isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.
-- If would like to develop a fix for the bug, or already have a proposed change, please mention this in the bug report.
+- If you would like to develop a fix for the problem, or already have a proposed change, please mention this in the problem report.

 Once you have created the issue: